Since we formed in the summer of 2019 BCAG has hit the ground running! Here are some of our accomplishments in 2020-21 organized by our key goals.

 Educate the public on climate science

-BCAG organized a team of local scientists and experts to write our 50 page Science Primer authored noting the vulnerabilities and risks to the Bitterroot.
+BCAG organized a team of local scientists and experts to write our 50 page Science Primer noting the vulnerabilities and risks to the Bitterroot.
 The Primer was released in early 2021 and includes:

 - Overview of Ravalli county resources

 - Projected local impacts to water, land, economy and health systems

 In 2021 our authors have written a series of articles for the Ravalli Republic drawing from the Primer.

 In 2020-21 presented eight public lectures and webinars on climate science and local impacts

 Committed to planning as a Local sponsor of ResilienceMT, climate science exhibits and community forums in 2022.

 Initiated an ongoing social media program on Facebook and Instagram, including E-newsletters

 Redesigned the BCAG Website to increase clarity and utility